When To Use Gua Sha In Your Skincare Routine

 Is Gua Sha Good for Acne?

-The answer to that question is: Yes!
+If you’re wondering whether gua sha is good for acne, the answer to that question is: Yes!
 I’ve been treating my acne for a long part of my life, so I know first-hand how scary it can be to try new trends on that type of skin.
-Luckily, this is one social media beauty hack that I can seriously get behind since it comes with a multitude of benefits for acne-prone skin:
+Luckily, this is one social media beauty hack that I can seriously get behind there are tons of benefits of gua sha, like:

 Again, because this is helping the blood flow in your face, a proper gua sha treatment will likely bring new blood to the surface of your skin.
-This aids in reducing the appearance of acne scars.
+When you perform gua sha, it aids in reducing the appearance of acne scars, fine lines, and wrinkles.

 There are a lot of things that are impressive about lymphatic drainage as it relates to acne.
 In addition to the two things mentioned above, it can also bring down the overall puffiness of your skin—which can give you a different type of glow.